jkenlooper/cookiecutter-website/{{ cookiecutter.project_slug }}/docs/development.md

 The website apps are managed as [systemd](https://freedesktop.org/wiki/Software/systemd/) services.
 The service config files are created by running `make` and installed with `sudo make install`.
-It is recommended to use Python's `virtualenv . -p python3` and activating each time for a new shell with `source bin/activate` before running `make`.
+It is recommended to use Python's virtual environment and activating each time for a new shell with `source bin/activate` before running `make`.